 Taken together, a primary thread underlying much of the activity within the region is planning.
-Current planning processes typically evaluate the cost effectiveness of new candidate resources primarily on the basis of contributions to capacity or capacity and energy.
-This is important for storage because it is currently unlikely for any storage technology to pencil out as economic on the basis of capacity contributions alone.
+Current planning processes typically evaluate the cost effectiveness of new candidate resources primarily on the basis of contributions to capacity or capacity and energy, often using models without sub-hourly resolution.
+This is important for storage because it is currently unlikely for any storage technology to pencil out as economic on the basis of capacity contributions for resource adequacy alone.
 However, a single storage project may be able to deliver several additional values beyond capacity that could combine to make storage an economic least-cost resource.
 It is not currently common in the region for those values to be considered as fully as may be possible.

-It is the goal of this whitepaper to work with the Generating Resources Advisory Committee (GRAC) and other subject matter experts to describe promising candidate storage technologies, the values they may provide to the system, the breadth and depth of the market to-date, and the extent to which policy and planning opportunities could help to better evaluate the suite of benefits storage may provide the power system.
+It was a goal of this whitepaper to work with the Generating Resources Advisory Committee (GRAC) and other subject matter experts to describe promising candidate storage technologies, the values they may provide to the system, the breadth and depth of the market to-date, and the extent to which policy and planning opportunities could help to better evaluate the suite of benefits storage may provide the power system.
+Staff is thankful to the input and feedback from the Advisory Committee members.